DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 If the players attempt to take shelter in <span class="citation">U1.
 Abandoned Cottages (p.
 162)</span>, they are attacked by two **Barovian hexwitches** and two **Barovian bogwitches**, who are as described in [[Arc P - Ravenloft Heist#P9c.
 Cauldron Room|Arc P - Ravenloft Heist]].
 The tumult attracts the attention of the seven **scarecrows** standing guard in the marsh, which arrive three rounds after combat begins.

+> [!combat]- **Balancing the Ruins of Berez**
+ > Due to the wave mechanic, this combat encounter is a series of a consecutive **mild** combat encounter followed by a **bruising** combat encounter against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), the first of which will consume approximately 4% of their total maximum hit points and the second of which will consume approximately 29% of their total maximum hit points (for a total of 33% of their maximum hit points).
+For parties of smaller or larger sizes, modify the encounter as follows:
+ >
+ > * Three Players.
+Reduce the number of bogwitches in the first wave to 1.
+Reduce the number of scarecrows in the second wave to five.
+ > * Four Players.
+Reduce the number of hexwitches in the first wave to three.
+Reduce the number of scarecrows in the second wave to six.
+ > * Six Players.
+Add one stormwitch to the first wave.
+Increase the number of scarecrows in the second wave to eight."

 The players can also travel from Berez to the town of Vallaki, Van Richten's Tower, or the village of Krezk:

 * The journey from Berez to Vallaki is four-and-one-half miles long and takes one hour and thirty minutes.